-For the rest of the warm-weather season.
-For the rest of the segment, paddling conditions can vary quite a bit throughout summer and fall, mostly dependant on rainfall.
-In low water conditions the riffles and rapids may become to shallow to paddle through.
+For the rest of the segment, paddling conditions vary quite a bit throughout summer and fall, mostly dependant on rainfall.
+In low water conditions, the riffles and rapids can become to shallow to paddle through, especially in the lower half of this segment.
 Most paddlers should avoid the river at high water levels!

 Phone Contact for River Info: N/A